 In the UK, SmartThings has expanded beyond popular uses like Smart Home controls or Smart Car features, to analyze users’ electricity usage patterns and recommends more energy-efficient control options for connected devices.

 “Samsung is setting precedence with our SmartThings ecosystem, making it one of the fastest-growing location services in the world, and we are only just scratching the surface of what’s possible,” said Teg Dosanjh, Director of Connected Services and Technology at Samsung Electronics.
 “Continuing to create meaningful services and putting customer experience at the heart of our innovation is what we do best,” he added.

 For more information about the SmartThings app and SmartThings Find service, please visit: www.samsung.com/smartthings.

-3 Requires the latest version of the SmartThings app, which will be released on a rolling basis via the Samsung Galaxy Store and Google Play Store, starting from next week.
+Requires the latest version of the SmartThings app, which will be available via the Samsung Galaxy Store and Google Play Store.

 Supported on Galaxy smartphones running Android 8.1 or higher.